 More about hand grinders on www.roastycoffee.com/10-best-hand-coffee-grinders.

 Pour over (drip filter)

-Although the principle is very simple (a paper filter in a funnel) there are many systems for travelling on the market.
-Example are the fouldable stainless steel funnel from Snow Peak and the collapsible silicone Java Drip from GSI Outdoors.
+Although the principle is very simple (a paper filter in a funnel) there are many systems for traveling on the market.
+Example are the fouldable stainless steel funnel from Snow Peak.
+GSI Outdoors has the Ultralight Java Drip and the the collapsible silicone Java Drip.
+The Ortlieb Coffee Filter Holder is very popular in the bicycle community.
+Ortlieb is well known for their waterproof bicycle panniers made from though rubber.
+The coffee filter holder is made from a food grade version of this rubber material.
 There are also special filters that can hang in your coffee cup on the market.
 A international available example is the Coghlans One Cup Coffee Filter.
+Another example is the Primula Travel Coffee Brew Buddy.
 Some Thai coffee brands like Doi Tung and Black Canyon Coffee sell pre packed one cup filters with coffee grounds inside.
 These can be hanged in a coffee cup by paper wings.
-If the filter with coffee grounds touches the water surface it is also suitable for cold brew coffee.
-Cold brew coffee requires an extreme long contact time between the coffee grounds and water.
-Best way is to let it stand overnight.
-An example of a cold and hot brewing system is the Brumi made out of heat resistant glass.

 9 Quick Tips for World’s Best Pour Over Coffee

 10 mistakes you may make while making pour over coffee